htec-infra/container-kitchen/apps/nginx/README.md

 ### Local testing

-Image built using `docker-ops.sh` script has `local/nginx` tag, yet image is available locally only if you run build as `LOCAL_TEST=true make nginx`.
+Image built using `docker-ops.sh` script has `local/REPONAME/nginx` tag, yet image is available locally only if you run build as `DRY_RUN=true make nginx`.
 ```
-docker run -it --rm -p 8080:8080 local/nginx:1.18.0
+docker run -it --rm -p 8080:8080 local/REPONAME/nginx:1.18.0
 ```

 ### From DockerHub